thesadru/disnake/docs/ext/commands/commands.rst

 - :class:`Guild` (since v1.7)
 - :class:`Role`
 - :class:`Game`
-- :class:`Colour`
+- :class:`Color`
 - :class:`Emoji`
 - :class:`PartialEmoji`
 - :class:`Thread` (since v2.0)

-Having any of these set as the converter will intelligently convert the argument to the appropriate target type you specify.
+Having any of these set as the converter will intelligently convert the argument to the appropriate target type yo specify.

 Under the hood, these are implemented by the :ref:`ext_commands_adv_converters` interface.
 A table of the equivalent